QubitExplorer/Recommender-System/README.md

 ----------------------------------------------------------------------------------------------------------------
 Lets say, You have three best friends, and all of them were having equal knowledge but totally different varities of interests:

-As a User (Horse Buyer), you personaly like: **Football, Hiking, Climbing and Reading**
+As a User (Horse Buyer), you personaly like: **Football, Hiking, Climbing, Animal Caretaking and Reading**

-Friend A: He likes **Football, Hiking, Running, Climbing and Reading**
+Friend A: Enjoys **Football, Hiking, Running, Animal Caretaker and Climbing**

-Friend B: Likes Singing, Writing and reading books.
+Friend B: Prefer Singing, Writing and reading.

 Friend C: Likes Cycling (assuming there would be some bicycles on those days) and Singing.